• Home

 Odds are, if you’re reading this, you’ve already heard about Dressing Your Truth, but if you haven’t, go over there now, and get your type figured out.
 Just doing that will give you a lot of insight into yourself, and the kinds of clothes you should wear.

-The way DYT works, is that you determine through a series of videos, where Carol explains the characteristics of each of the four “types”, and you determine which one is you.
+The way DYT works is that you determine through a series of videos, where Carol explains the characteristics of each of the four “types”, and you determine which one is you.
 These types go far beyond your skin tone and hair color into personality, facial features, and more.

 I have to admit that it took me a long time to decide for sure what my “type” was, but once I did, I was amazed by how much I learned about myself.
 So many lightbulb moments, and “oh, that’s why I do that!”s

-After finally settling on being a type 3, with a type 4 secondary, and finally convinced myself to give up my beloved black clothes, I started to see progress in the way I looked, and the way that I felt about how I looked.
+After finally settling on being a type 3, with a type 4 secondary, and finally convincing myself to give up my beloved black clothes, I started to see progress in the way I looked, and the way that I felt about how I looked.

 Amazing!